metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

   - `total_shares` (1 byte)
   - `threshold` (1 byte)
   - A unique participant identifier (e.g., communication public key, 32 bytes)
-  - The public keys from the polynomial commitments, hexadecimal-serialized in binary (big-endian) format (96 characters each) and in order
+  - The public keys from the coefficient commitments, hexadecimal-serialized in binary (big-endian) format (96 characters each) and in order
 - Compute a SHA-256 hash of each participant's byte sequence.
 - Sort participants by the numerical value of their hash (interpreted as big-endian integers), smallest-first.
 - Assign participant indices based on the sorted order: the first participant receives index 1, the second receives 2, ..., up to `total_shares`.

 The coordinator then MUST communicate the assigned participant index to each participant.

-### Storing own polynomial commitments and secret shares
+### Storing own coefficient commitments and secret shares

 After receiving their participant index, each participant MUST:

-- Store their own polynomial commitments (the ordered array of public keys of their `secret_coefficients`) in position `participant_index` of the local `polynomial_commitments` list.
+- Store their own coefficient commitments (the ordered array of public keys of their `secret_coefficients`) in position `participant_index` of the local `coefficient_commitments` list.
 - Store the corresponding sent secret share (generated by themselves for this participant index) as the `participant_index`-th entry in the `received_shares` list.

 _Note_: Participant indices can be pre-assigned along with the generation parameters.
 This allows early generation of `sent_shares` and simplifies the protocol.
 However, this approach eliminates the ability to select from a candidate pool and introduces several risks: